apache/cordova-docs/docs/en/edge/guide/appdev/security/index.md

 The principles described here are not specific to Apache Cordova, they apply to all client-server communication.

-When running Cordova on Android, using `android:debuggable=”true”` in the application manifest will permit SSL errors such as certificate chain validation errors on self-signed certs.
+When running Cordova on Android, using `android:debuggable="true"` in the application manifest will permit SSL errors such as certificate chain validation errors on self-signed certs.
 So you can use self-signed certs in this configuration, but this is not a configuration that should be used when your application is in production.
 It is meant to be used only during application development.

 ## Encrypted storage